demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ### Add the Demisto Bot to a Team

-- Note: the following need to be done after configuring the integration on Cortex XSOAR/XSIAM (the previous step).
+- Note: The following needs to be done after configuring the integration on Cortex XSOAR/Cortex XSIAM (the previous step).

 1. Download the ZIP file located at the bottom of this article.
 2. Uncompress the ZIP file.
 You should see 3 files (`manifest.json`, `color.png` and `outline.png`).